hillaryAHR/LIB-201/text-analysis.md

 ![Screenshot of Robots Reading Vogue, showing the uses of corset, girdle, bra, bustier, and hosiery over time](https://github.com/hillaryAHR/LIB-201/blob/main/text-analysis-images/ngram-RRV.JPG)

 N-grams can also be used to collocate words or phrases and to determine relationships between word pairs.
-The example below shows how words with positive connotations are more often associated with gendered words.
+The example below shows how words in Shakespeare's plays with positive connotations are more often associated with male-gendered words.

 ![Screenshot of Heather Froehlich's analysis of Shakespeare texts, where male-gendered words have more positive connotations (i.e. Man - young) than female-gendered words (i.e. Woman - wretched)](https://github.com/hillaryAHR/LIB-201/blob/main/text-analysis-images/ngram-shakespeare.JPG)